ip200/venn-abers/README.md

 ### Examples
-Further code examples are in the examples folder:
+Further examples can be found in the github repository https://github.com/ip200/venn-abers in the *examples* folder:

-- examples/simple_classification.ipynb for a simple example in the binary classification setting.
+- simple_classification.ipynb for a simple example in the binary classification setting.
-- examples/multiclass_classification.ipynb for the multiclass (more than 2 classes) setting.
+- multiclass_classification.ipynb for the multiclass setting.
-- examples/comparison_with_existing.py for the comparison with an existing github implementation
+- comparison_with_existing.py for the comparison with a previous github implementation

 ### Citation
 If you find this library useful please consider citing:

-- Vovk, Vladimir, Ivan Petej, and Valentina Fedorova.
-"Large-scale probabilistic predictors with and without guarantees of validity."Advances in Neural Information Processing Systems 28 (2015)(arxiv version https://arxiv.org/pdf/1511.00213.pdf)
+- Vovk, Vladimir, Ivan Petej and Valentina Fedorova.
+"Large-scale probabilistic predictors with and without guarantees of validity."
+Advances in Neural Information Processing Systems 28 (2015) (arxiv version https://arxiv.org/pdf/1511.00213.pdf)
-- Vovk, Vladimir, Ivan Petej "Venn-Abers predictors".
-Proceedings of the Thirtieth Conference on Uncertainty in Artificial Intelligence (2014) Pages 829–838 (arxiv version https://arxiv.org/abs/1211.0025)
+- Vovk, Vladimir, Ivan Petej.
+"Venn-Abers predictors".
+Proceedings of the Thirtieth Conference on Uncertainty in Artificial Intelligence (2014) (arxiv version https://arxiv.org/abs/1211.0025)
 - Manokhin, Valery.
 "Multi-class probabilistic classification using inductive and cross Venn–Abers predictors."
-In Conformal and Probabilistic  Prediction and Applications, pp. 228-240.
-PMLR, 2017.
+Conformal and Probabilistic Prediction and Applications, PMLR, 2017.